VeroIarrachtai/Abies_vs_ozone/README.md

 **README.md**: There's a markdown file about my project.
 This file includes repository's disposition.

-**1.-Sampling**: There's a directory with coordinates and samples' disposition in omics' analisys.
+**1.-Sampling**: There's a directory with coordinates and samples' disposition in omics analisys.

-**2.-Metabolomics**: There're metabolites' analysis generated with gas chromatograph spectrum mass (GC-SM).
+**2.-Metabolomics**: There're metabolites analysis generated with gas chromatograph spectrum mass (GC-SM).
 Data from html files were loaded into tables.
 Subsequently, relative abundance was calculated.
 Finally, values between samples were compared from a barplot, ANOVA, and PCA analysis.

 **3.-Genomics**: There're genomic analysis from GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
 Relationship was calculated without multiple SNPs in same loci.
 Mantel test, PCA, and admixture were performed.